 It occurs when levels of radiation exposure are tens, hundreds, or thousands of times higher than the background, and usually when the exposure is over a very short time, such as a few minutes.
 They do not occur when doses of radiation are smaller than the threshold value.

 It can occur at any level of radiation exposure.
-However, the risk of harmful health effects generally increases the amount of radiation absorbed.
+However, the risk of harmful health effects of radiation generally increases the amount of radiation absorbed.
 The most studied non-threshold effect is cancer.
 Studies are somewhat complicated by the facts that most cancers are not caused by radiation, exposure to a particular dose may cause cancer in one person but not in another, and cancer often doesn’t appear until many years after the exposure

 - The way radiation causes damage to any material is by ionizing the atoms in that material changing the atomic structure of the material.
 When atoms are ionized, the chemical properties of those atoms are altered.
-This is how radiation can damage a cell; it ionizes the atoms and changes the resulting chemical behavior of the atoms and/or molecules in the cell.
+This is how radiation can damage a cell; it ionizes the atoms and changes the resulting chemical behaviour of the atoms and/or molecules in the cell.
 If a person receives a sufficiently high dose of radiation and many cells are damaged, there may be noticeable observable health effects.

 - The amount of the body exposed to radiation is a factor in determining the biological effect.
-While many cancer patients receive large doses of radiation to destroy tumors, this radiation is concentrated on a specific portion of the body.
+While many cancer patients receive large doses of radiation to destroy tumours, this radiation is concentrated on a specific portion of the body.
 Exposing the whole body poses more risk because the radiation-induced damage affects a larger area.

 - Some parts of the body are more sensitive to radiation-induced damage than others.
 Radiation damage to the cells of the body depends on how sensitive the cells are to ionizing radiation.
 Generally speaking, the most sensitive cells are those that divide rapidly or those that are in the process of dividing.
 These cells are most vulnerable because it is difficult or impossible for them to repair any damage that may occur during cell division.